X

 Many breweries were more concerned with making money than with the customers’ tasting experiences.

-They essentially traded quality for shoddy brews.
 Customers undoubtedly picked up on the flavor variations in the beer.

 Homebrewed craft beers then became more popular as a result.